Outcome data in audiology suggest that advances in technology and hearing aids have not led to significant improvements in client outcomes.

 Our interactive, educational seminars invite hearing care professionals to explore and create new knowledge to address the human dynamics of hearing loss.

-Lucille Beck, Director of Audiology and Speech Pathology Service for the U.S. Department of Veterans Affairs, remarks on the need for hearing care professionals to better understand each person with hearing loss's unique story.
+Lucille Beck, Director of Audiology and Speech Pathology Service for the U.S. Department of Veterans Affairs, remarks on the need for hearing care professionals to better understand each person's unique story.

 Our website is a meeting point for hearing care professionals from around the world.
-Explore our collection of tools and discuss topics with other members in our online forum.
+Explore our collection of tools and discuss topics with other members in our Learning Hall.

 We are organized around the concept of collaborative learning and embrace a multidisciplinary approach to exploring the human dynamics associated with hearing loss.